normful/nbase/README.md

 ## Translation from ER diagram to SQL tables

+All tables are in BCNF because there are no functional dependencies in our SQL tables.

 TODO: Add note on whether your tables fully capture your ER diagram
-TODO: Make tables in BCNF

 ## Platform